-Degradation schedule if left unmaintained is 15% during the first 5 years, 25% in the second 5 years, 35% in the 3rd 5 years and then between the 15th and 20th year the roof will need to be replaced.
+The degradation schedule if left unmaintained is 15% during the first 5 years, 25% in the second 5 years, 35% in the 3rd 5 years, and then between the 15th and 20th year, the roof will need to be replaced.
 If you use simple math you can see what unmaintained degradation costs.

-If the roof is treated every 5 years with a environmentally gentle but effective wood preservative treatment (we don’t use harsh chemicals, and we don’t recommend pressure-washing for roof maintenance) the degradation is held to 15% every 5 years.
-If repairs are made on the roof every 5 years prior to treatment, the repairs will blend in for a uniform appearance.
+If the roof is treated every 5 years with an environmentally gentle but effective wood preservative treatment (we don’t use harsh chemicals, and we don’t recommend pressure-washing for roof maintenance) the degradation is held to 15% every 5 years.
+If repairs are made on the roof every 5 years before treatment, the repairs will blend in for a uniform appearance.

 There are 200 shakes in each square of roofing.
 The Village has 885 squares.

 That’s 177,000 shakes on the property.
 15% degradation would mean replacing an average of 2,655 shakes every 5 years.